aniellocristo/basic-webpage/README.md

-This repo is for my webpage files.
+This repo holds the first web page I pushed to GitHub.